SpheroidUniverse/SpheroidScript/docs/ui/button.md

 You can find a quickstart with all source code you need to try the examples [here](https://github.com/SpheroidUniverse/SpheroidScript/tree/master/examples/UI).

-When creating an instance of Button class, you need to set the `text` property.
+When creating an instance of the Button class, you need to set the `text` property.
 The value should be the text you want to appear on the button.

 Below, you will find the examples of using the Button class with different properties.